oVirt/ovirt-site/source/template/detailedreportingvnicinformation.html.md

                       {'name': 'eth9', 'inet6': ['fe80::21a:4aff:fe16:160','fe80::21a:4aff:fe16:161'], 'inet': ['10.35.1.254'], 'hw': '00:1a:4a:16:01:60'},
                       {'name': 'eth7', 'inet6': ['fe80::21a:4aff:fe16:1af'], 'inet': ['10.35.18.69'], 'hw': '00:1a:4a:16:01:af'}]

-The vNic device data on the guest includes the interface name, the ipv4 addresses and the ipv6.
+The vNic device data on the guest includes the interface name, the ipv4 addresses and the ipv6 addresses.

 #### Engine Flows

 #### VDSM API

+*getVmStats* and *getAllVmStats* reports the guest's vnic data.

 ### Dependencies / Related Features and Projects